-It took another day to stabilize our precious baby, and I do believe that this nurse saved his life, as what was happenind was life threatening.
-After they switched meds and continued intense breathing treatments, Hoyte’s beautiful little body calmed and was finally able to recover from the trauma.
-Within a few days, he recovered enough to go home, and again, he was knighted as “Super Hoyte,” bouncing back to the bubbly baby that he was quicker than expected.
-We are eternally grateful for the wonderul doctors and nurses in the PICU at CHOA.
+It took another day to stabilize our precious baby, but he finally did.
+It was that PICU nurse saved his life.
+I was so incredibly grateful.
+After they switched meds (Dilaudid) and continued intense breathing treatments, Hoyte’s beautiful little body calmed and was finally able to recover from the trauma.
+Several days later, he recovered enough to go home, and again, he was knighted as “Super Hoyte,” bouncing back to the bubbly baby that he was quicker than expected.
+Thank God for that PICU team.

 If you are a mother of a medically fragile child, you have also become an expert.
 You have learned to speak the medical language related to your child’s condition, and you know every term, medicine, dosage, acronym, assessment and treatment like you’ve earned an honorary MD.
 Be proud of that knowledge, as you have insisted on learning all you can because of your love for your child and your determination to keep watch over all that is happening to him.
 You want to know.
 You need to know.
 And so you do.
 I call it “Standing Guard.”
-YOU are likely the strongest member of his treatment team, and you are hi parent for a reason.
-Keep it up … Keep Standing Guard.
+YOU are likely the strongest member of his treatment team, and you are his or her parent for a reason.
+Keep it up.
+Keep Standing Guard.
 That child picked you for a reason.

 One wonderful memory of this event was that Hoyte got to come home on Thanksgiving Day after surgery.
 This will always bring this holiday a deep meaning in our home, as we celebrated our gratitude for his rebirth, his beating the odds, and his LIFE.